 Kids and nature.
 Kids and bikes.
 What is more natural than getting a kid on a bike?
 Bicycling can be a horizon-expanding experience for a young person, giving them a sense of wonder, independence, achievement and fun!

-Trips for Kids is the nation’s largest youth development bicycling organization.
-We have enriched the lives of over 185,000 young people across North America using a simple yet powerful tool – the bicycle.
-Our first small chapter was started by CNN Hero Marilyn Price in 1988; we have since organically grown to 75 chapters offering free bicycling programs for up to 35,000 youth annually in the US and Canada.
-Young people aged 10-17, mostly underserved, come to us from neighborhoods, schools, agencies and community organizations.
-Our Trail Rides, Earn-a-Bike, Mobile, Recyclery and other youth development programs are helping to combat the physical inactivity crisis, promote equitable access to safe places to play and exercise, provide opportunities for physical activity in and out of school, and build self-esteem, personal skills and learn environmental stewardship, thus mentoring youth to achieve better life outcomes.
+Trips for Kids is the nation’s largest, oldest and most diverse youth development bicycling organization.
+We have enriched the lives of over 230,000 young people across North America using a simple yet powerful tool – the bicycle.
+Our first small chapter was started by CNN Hero Marilyn Price in 1988; we have since organically grown to a vast network of chapters offering free bicycling programs for over 20,000 youth annually throughout the US and Canada.
+Young people between 10-17 years old, mostly underserved, come to us from neighborhoods, schools, agencies and community organizations.
+Our Discovery Trail Rides, Adventure Clubs, Earn-a-Bike Workshops, Youth@ Work Programs, Mobile Bike Clinics, ReCyclery Bike Thrift Shops and other youth development programs are helping to combat the physical inactivity crisis, promote equitable access to safe places to play and exercise, provide opportunities for physical activity in and out of school, and build self-esteem, personal skills and learn environmental stewardship, thus mentoring youth to achieve better life outcomes.

 Founded in San Rafael, California (Marin County) in 1988, social activist and cycling legend Marilyn Price pioneered the practice of bicycle trail riding to deliver lessons in personal responsibility, achievement and environmental awareness through the simple act of having fun.

-The Trips for Kids Trail Rides Program offers profound new experiences and challenges that can transform attitudes, bolster self-confidence and introduce lifelong values.
+The Trips for Kids Discovery Trail Rides and Adventure Club programs offers profound new experiences and challenges that can transform attitudes, bolster self-confidence and introduce lifelong values.
 For some, these rides present pivotal moments of self-discovery that can tip the balance toward healthy lifestyle choices.

-By the late 1990's new Trips for Kids chapters began emerging around the country and Canada, inspired by the success of the flagship Trips for Kids-Marin program.
+By the late 1990's new Trips for Kids chapters began emerging around the U.S. and Canada, inspired by the success of the flagship Trips for Kids-Marin program.